NURS 7373-001 Nursing: Quantitative Research Methods II

 Assignment: Read DeVellis, Chapter 1

-For full calendar and details, refer to information posted on CANVAS and to information in the Course DVD provided the first day of class.
+For full calendar and details, refer to information posted on CANVAS.

 © School of Nursing | The University of Texas Health Science Center at San Antonio